RSPersonal/Personal_portfolio/README.md

 3. Learn Postgresql
 5. Learn to connect an external API which makes an external call and retreives data
 6. Build a simple CRUD application
+7. Build a REST API

 Site structure
 1. Homepage
-4. API Projects
+2. API Projects
+3. Database projects
-5. Contact page
+4. Contact

-Challenge per stage:

 1. Hompage
 Building the homepage was not that hard, but when i needed to integrate Postgresql i hit a wall and couldnt figure out how to do it.